rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/Resove-configuration-hierarchy/_index.md

 If you have uploaded the base parameters (or default parameters) as a binary file, and uploaded a binary file  with *different* content but the same file name at a *different level* but more specific level in the configuration hierarchy, when applying the configuration at the attribute level, the base parameter file is **replaced** with the file with the more specific attribute level.

-In the following images, the checksum file for the base parameters file and the configuration file at the attribute level  **test.html** are differnt.
+In the following images, the checksum file for the base parameters file and the configuration file at the attribute level  **test.html** are different.
 ![base binary parameter](/images/core-concepts/configurations/root-binary-file.png?classes=border,shadow&width=65pc)

 When applying the configuration to the devices, the base parameter file is replaced by the file you had uploaded at the attribute level.
 The following image displays the configuration file that is applied to the device.